top of page

 • The collection consists of well over 100 binders with research materials on various history topics, papers from organizations with which Baker was involved, and papers relating to his work as a surveyor.
 There are also a few personal and family photograph albums and scrapbooks.
 Baker fastidiously indexed the subjects mentioned in his binders, creating alphabetical indexes for most volumes and subject reference cards to include in the Delaware County Historical Society's card catalog.
 The most frequently used volumes from the Baker collection have been photocopied; access copies are available in the Delaware County Historical Society's library.

-• Rockdale Collection
+• Rockdale Collection-See Box Collection Index: S61.

 • Louise Deshong Woodbridge Collection